Ice cream float: Variations

+Butterbeer

+In 2014, The Wizarding World of Harry Potter themed area at the Universal Orlando Resort debuted the drink composed of the ingredients brown sugar and butter syrup mixed with cream soda and whipped cream based on the originally fictional drink served at Hogsmeade.
+In 2016, Starbucks debuted the Smoked Butterbeer Frappuccino Latte.

-Coke float
+Beer float

-A coke float can be made with any cola, such as Coca-Cola or Pepsi, and vanilla ice-cream.
+A beer float is made of Guinness stout, chocolate ice cream, and espresso.
+Although the Shakin' Jesse version is blended into more of a milkshake consistency, most restaurant bars can make the beer float version.

 Boston cooler

 Today, a Boston cooler is typically composed of Vernors ginger ale and vanilla ice cream.

 The first reference to a Boston cooler appears in the St. Louis Post Dispatch where a New York bartender claimed to have coined the phrase for a summer cocktail of sarsaparilla and ginger ale.
 In the 1910s, the term was applied in soda fountains and ice cream parlors to a scoop of ice cream served in a melon half.
 The name was also applied to a number of different ice-cream float combinations, including root beer, though ginger ale became the most common soft drink component.

 By the 1880s a version of the Boston cooler was being served in Detroit by Sanders Confectionery, made with Sanders' ice cream and Vernors.
 Originally, a drink called a Vernors Cream was served as a shot or two of sweet cream poured into a glass of Vernors.
 Later, vanilla ice cream was substituted for the cream and blended like a milkshake.
 The local myth, that it was named after Detroit's Boston Boulevard, is belied by the fact that Boston Boulevard did not exist at the time.

 It remains a popular summer drink in the Detroit area.